 Why a jigsaw, something that was not too big would not take too long to print and had a practical use and had some intricacy.

 I was looking at CAD packages and came across BlocksCAD and this appealed to me as it it was a coding based application rather than the usual technical drawing package.
 With a significant part of my life spent coding I was immediately drawn to give it a try.
-BlocksCAD runs in your brower but allows you to save file to your device.
+BlocksCAD runs in your browser but allows you to save files to your device.

 If you are familiar with SCRATCH you should have no problem finding your way around although the end result is a 3D object(s).

-So I had an idea of what to make and what I was going to use to realise the design and at the same time descover how to use the application.
+So I had an idea of what to make and what I was going to use to realise the design and at the same time discover how to use the application.

 The jigsaw pieces are made up from two 3D shapes these being Cube and Sphere.